Last updated – 3/28/15

 For more help and tips …

-There have been quite a few highly-rated e-books written about making money with greeting cards.
-Here are a few that have good reviews:
+There have been a few highly-rated e-books written about making money with greeting cards.
+Here are some with good reviews:

 - 7 Mistakes Greeting Card Writers Make – What to avoid when submitting verse to publishers.